Serving Brentwood, Belle Meade and Green Hills Areas of Nashville TN

 If you have TMJ, then any symptoms resulting from the disorder will not be resolved until the true cause—TMJ—is detected and properly treated.
 If you have TMJ, professional diagnosis and treatment is the only way to resolve the issue.
 Otherwise, the disorder only will get worse.

-At Devine Dentistry, we can treat TMJ and its symptoms through our own program of neuromuscular dentistry.
-Dr. Devine will evaluate your bite and jaw to detect if TMJ exists, and then provide treatment through any one of a variety of methods.
+At Devine Dentistry, we can treat TMJ and its symptoms through our own program of treatment.
+Dr. Devine will evaluate your bite and jaw to detect if TMJ exists, and then provide relief through any one of a variety of methods.

 Click here to learn more about our treatment program for TMJ.